club history

 run with the black dogs

-was regarded as more of a joke among close friends, but it quickly gained momentum and developed into a tradition of over 20 years.
+A little-known fact is that the earliest iteration of the club was regarded as something of a joke among close friends.
+It quickly gained momentum, however, and evolved into a tradition that has now endured for more than 20 years.

 our club identity